Frequently Asked Questions

 Did you keep a journal while you were on your PCT hike?
 How did you write such vivid details?

 I kept a journal all through my 20s and 30s, and I kept a particularly detailed one on my PCT hike, which I noted passingly in WILD.
 My journal was enormously helpful to me as I wrote the book, often providing me with details I'd have forgotten.
-I also researched facts and consulted others about their recollection and interpretation of some of the events I wrote about in WILD, but, like any memoir, WILD is based primarily on memory.
+I also researched facts and consulted others about their recollection and interpretation of some of the events I wrote about in WILD, but, like any memoir, WILD is based primarily on memory crafted with the intention of creating a piece of literature, not a report.
 I re-conjured moments, conversations, feelings, landscapes, and the people I met as I remembered them from my own point of view.

 Do you still hike and/or backpack?